American Indian Scouting Association

 The American Indian Scouting Association (AISA) is a joint venture of the Boy Scouts of America (BSA) and the Girl Scouts of the USA (GSUSA).
 The AISA began as a committee of concerned Boy Scout Scoutmasters in 1956 and was sponsored by the Bureau of Indian Affairs in Los Alamos, New Mexico.

+Background

 AISA holds an annual seminar, which began in 1957, is run by a volunteer steering committee and is hosted by a local tribe or Indian community.
 The seminar was developed in order to attract both Indians and non-Indians and foster understanding of Indian culture and Scouting.
 Youth participation in this seminar began in 1975.